 Position your camera properly

 If you choose to use a web camera, be sure it is in a stable position and focused at eye level, if possible.
 Doing so helps create a more direct sense of engagement with other participants.

-Shirley Chin, VP-Programs, is inviting all our members to share/demonstrate a needlepoint related topic.
+Michelle Crownhart and Pamela Harding, VP-Programs, are inviting all our members to share/demonstrate a needlepoint-related topic.
 As many of you are dual members, it would be great to see what your chapter has done in the past.
-Email Shirley at email@example.com or call her at 619-922-6414 to be scheduled.
+Email/call either Michelle Crownhart – at 619-246-7681 or Pamela Harding – at 206-406-5642 or email them at email@example.com to be scheduled.